Change Color or Text Size

 Squatters Rights in California

-Squatters can be a landlord’s worst fear.
 In a state like California, the laws tend to be much less strict on the squatter, which can worry property owners.
-However, being informed about what their rights are can help you prepare and prevent this kind of situation.
+However, being informed about squatter rights can help you prepare and prevent this kind of situation.
+In this article, we will cover everything you need to know about squatter rights, legal regulations, how to remove a squatter, and how to protect your property during vacancy periods.

 What is Squatting?